-Editorial Category: Resources and Regulations

-Editorial Type … Significant Regulatory Guidance (must be this)

-Unique Identifier: FMCSA-FR-70FR58065.2005.10.05

-Mode: Trucking and Motorcoaches

-Topic: Motor Carrier Insurance Forms

-Subject: Safety

-Keywords: Forms; Insurance; Motor Carriers, 387, 31138, 31139

-Tags: MCS-90; MCS-90B; MCS-82; MCS-82B, 387.15, 387.39, 31138; 31139

-Regulatory Topic: Motor Carrier Insurance Forms

 Description Regulatory Guidance on Insurance Forms

 Federal Register Title and Cite

 Regulatory Guidance for Forms Used To Establish Minimum Levels of Financial Responsibility of Motor Carriers, 70 FR 58065 (Oct.
 5, 2005)

 The Federal Register text can be found on the Federal Register website.
 To view the Federal Register text, use the link below.